 The Global Editors Network (GEN) is committed to sustainable journalism, empowering newsrooms and media innovators through a variety of programmes designed to inspire, connect and share.
 It is a non-proﬁt, non-governmental association.

 The Global Editors Network’s annual GEN Summit is the world’s largest gathering of 750+ editors-in-chief and media innovators from over 70 countries.
 Entering its 7th year, it will take place on 21-23 June 2017 in Vienna, Austria.

 Google’s mission is to organize the world’s information and make it universally accessible and useful.
 It created the News Lab to support the creation and distribution of the information that keeps us all informed about what’s happening in our world today—quality journalism.
 Today’s news organizations and media entrepreneurs are inventing new ways to discover, create and distribute news content—and Google News Lab is here to provide tools, data, and programs designed to help.

 Knight Foundation is a US foundation with strong local roots.
 It invests in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Its goal is to foster informed and engaged communities.

-Chartbeat, the content intelligence platform for publishers, believes that today’s content creators need mission-critical insights — in real time and across desktop, social, and mobile platforms — to turn visitors into a loyal audience.
-That’s why our software goes beyond clicks and pageviews, so content creators can understand what, within their content, is keeping people engaged.
-Partnering with more than 50,000 sites across 60+ countries, Chartbeat’s software and front-line tools help the world’s leading media companies understand, measure, and value the attention earned by their content.
+Chartbeat, the content intelligence platform for publishers, believes that today’s content creators need mission-critical insights – in real time and across desktop, social and mobile platforms – to turn visitors into audience.
+That’s why our software goes beyond clicks and pageviews so content creators can understand what, within their content, is keeping people engaged.
+Partnering with over 50,000 media brands across 60+ countries, Chartbeat’s software and front-line tools help the world’s leading media companies understand, measure, and build business value from the attention earned by their content.